 What Simple Techniques Do You Use For Otherwise Difficult Motorcycle Maintenance?

-There are plenty of maintenance “headaches” in motorcycling.
+There are plenty of maintenance "headaches" in motorcycling.
 How have you overcome them?
 How is your technique better and why?
 Your input is invited.
-Post an article!
+Leave a comment!

 Just used this method.
 Worked great.
 I did need a spotter to watch the reservoir fill up, can't see from sitting and injecting the new fluid.
 Thanks for the lesson, works good.

 Thanks in advance